telerik/maui-docs/controls/datagrid/events.md

 ## Reordering the Column

-The DataGrid exposes the `ColumnReorderStarting`, `ColumnReordering`, `ColumnReorderCompleting` and `ColumnReordered` events related to the column reordering operation.
-For more details review the DataGrid [Columns Reordering]({%slug datagrid-columns-reordering%}#events) article.
+The DataGrid exposes the `ColumnReorderStarting`, `ColumnReordering`, `ColumnReorderCompleting`, and `ColumnReordered` events related to the column reordering operation.
+For more details, review the DataGrid [Columns Reordering]({%slug datagrid-columns-reordering%}#events) article.

 ## Resizing the Column